zsoltmester/saturn/README.md

 #### Bugs

-- Ha túl hosszú a név, mikor hozzáadunk egy feedet, crashel (valószínűleg  a query-nél is hansoló a helyzet)
+- Ha túl hosszú a név, mikor hozzáadunk egy feedet, crashel (valószínűleg a query-nél is hansonló a helyzet)
+- There is an autolayout exception on the news cell, related to the avatar's height

 ### Cikkek, amik még jól jöhetnek